da-x/pty-for-each/README.md

 `pty-for-each` is a line-oriented TTY multiplexer, that allows spawning several processes, collecting their emitted terminal lines and print them interleaved with a prefix.
-One variable can be provided as from a list of known values in order to provide variation in execution.
+One variable can be provided as a form of a list of known values in order to provide variation in execution.

 It also allows running a single process under a terminal just to record its output in a situation where a terminal is absent.